 Cardiac perfusion scans are usually safe.

 Anytime you're exposed to radiation, there's a small chance of damage to cells or tissue.
 That's the case even with the low-level radioactive tracer used for this test.
 But the chance of damage is very low compared with the benefits of the test.

-The risk of exercise depends on the condition of your heart and your general level of health.
+There will be some risks when the test uses exercise or medicine to stress your heart.
+The amount of risk depends on the condition of your heart and your general level of health.
 The risks include: